achardon/brewery-hop/NOTES.md

 # TO DO
 -update About page with more info
--upon log out if on brewery bucket list page, redirect to home page
+-upon log out if on brewery bucket list page, redirect to home page DONE -there is a lot rendering happening with breweries because all reviews are being fetched before needing them.
+Need to change to only fetch when user wants to see them!
+-bucket list: heart should change color if it is in bucket list
+  - should be able to remove brewery from bucket list -write readme
+-styling changes to brewery card?

 # Description